derekmedrano/react-portfolio/README.md

 Here's a sneak peak!
 ![Screenshot 2024-04-15 201139](https://github.com/derekmedrano/react-portfolio/assets/42650709/0c82e5ff-4ff1-49e3-9221-8d3277dbbbeb)

-This serves not only as a passion project for me, but one that I hope otm carry with my and refine throughout my career.
+This serves not only as a passion project for me, but one that I hope to carry with me and refine throughout my career.
 It's a small sample of my hardwork and determination and I hope that it shows!

 I wanted to make a nice README for this as well.
 I believe its very important to make these look nice and full.
 Below you'll find code snippets with further